 The Company informs BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE") about all price sensitive matters or such other matters which in its opinion are material and of relevance to the members and the same are also displayed on the Company's website.
-Further, in compliance to the provisions of Regulation 30 of the Listing Regulations, a.
-Annual General Meeting
+Further, in compliance to the provisions of Regulation 30 of the Listing Regulations, the Company has disclosed on its website, a duly approved Policy on Determination of Materiality of Events.
+NSE Electronic Application Processing System ("NEAPS"), NSE Digital Portal and BSE Corporate Compliance & Listing Centre ("Listing Centre") are a web-based application designed by NSE and BSE for corporates.
+All periodical compliance filings like shareholding pattern, corporate governance report, media releases, among others are filed electronically on NEAPS and the Listing Centre.